Chemistry Science Saturday is a hands-on morning where children of all ages experience the fun of chemical reactions.

 Science Saturday is a fun-filled morning program exploring different aspects of mathematics, science, and engineering.
 The event is free and open to the public for students and their parents.
 While Science Saturday activities are geared towards middle school students, children of all ages will find something new and exciting to explore.
 For a look at past events click on the links below or visit us on FaceBook.

-Our next series of Science Saturday events begin in Fall 2020.
+Science Saturday for academic year 2020-2021 events has begun in Fall 2020.
+For details, click here.
 Please email us at SciSat@valdosta.edu to be added to our email distribution list.
 This way you will be notified of all Science Saturdays and similar educational events.

 Adventures on Earth & into Space (February 8, 2020) photos